-We Have Recently Opened New Branches And Expect To Open Additional New Branches In The Near Future.
-Opening New Branches Reduces Our Short-Term Profitability Due To One-time Fixed Expenses Coupled With Low Levels Of Income Earned By The Branches Until Their Customer Bases Are Built.
-We opened two new branches in Orchard Park and East Amherst, New York in 2003 and one more in Hamburg, New York in December 2005.
+We Have Opened New Branches And Expect To Open Additional New Branches Which Will Reduce Our Profitability In The Near Term As They Generate New Deposits And Loans.

+We opened two new branches in Orchard Park and East Amherst, New York in 2003 and expect to open one more in Hamburg, New York in December 2005.
 We intend to continue to expand through de novo branching.
 The expense associated with building and staffing new branches will significantly increase our noninterest expense, with compensation and occupancy costs constituting the largest amount of increased costs.
 Losses are expected from the proposed new branch for some time as the expenses associated with it are largely fixed and is typically greater than the income earned as a branch builds up its customer base.
-Our management has projected that it will take approximately 36 to 48 months for the Hamburg branch to become profitable.
+Our management has projected that it will take approximately 36 to 48 months for the proposed Hamburg branch to become profitable.
 The branch we opened in East Amherst in 2003 is not yet profitable.
 We expect it to be profitable by the end of 2006.
 All of our other full-service branches are individually profitable.
 There can be no assurance that our branch expansion strategy will result in increased earnings, or that it will result in increased earnings within a reasonable period of time.
 We expect that the success of our branching strategy will depend largely on the ability of our staff to market the deposit and loan products offered by us.
 Depending upon locating acceptable sites, we anticipate opening one or two branches in each of the next several years.